 For decades all signs have pointed to the decreasing role of religion in American life.
-Then came the pandemic.
+Then came the pandemic, and with it, church culture shifts.

-Today I am going to highlight another quick shift and unexpected gift the pandemic has brought and how you can anchor it in your congregation’s DNA.
-Just as importantly, and maybe more so, I’m going to tell you about a special set of three one-hour classes I’ve created to support YOUR resilience, so you can continue to lead your congregations on the front line of change.
+Today I will highlight another quick shift and unexpected gift the pandemic has brought and how you can anchor it in your congregation’s DNA.
+Just as importantly, I’m going to tell you about a unique set of three one-hour classes I’ve created to support YOUR resilience.
+You can continue to lead your congregations on the front line of change.

 To fully appreciate this quick shift and unexpected gift, let’s take a look at one of the church’s pre-pandemic mindsets.

 For the last several years, United Methodists have been waiting, rather impatiently, for the General Conference to direct their future.
-Those quadrennial global proceedings would have answered the question: Will the denomination split into smaller denominations in order to pursue divergent visions?
-Or will the denomination stay united, at least in name?
-Many decisions, including key missional initiatives, have been delayed until this urgent question could be addressed.
+Those quadrennial global proceedings would have answered the question: Will the denomination split into smaller denominations to pursue divergent visions?
+Or will the denomination stay united, at least in a name?
+Until an urgent question is addressed, many decisions, including critical missional initiatives, have been delayed.

 The rapid changes wrought by the need for social distancing have created an immediacy in the church.
 There is no time to wait for “them” to decide.
 Instead, churches have sprung into action, all hands on deck, with a refreshing immediacy.

-At last, the church has taken ownership of its own direction, its own ministry, its own gospel.
-It is no longer waiting on some other authority to grant it permission to be agents of change.
+At last, the church has taken ownership of its direction, its ministry, its gospel.
+It is no longer waiting on some other authority to permit it to be agents of change.
 It’s as though the church has taken up its mat and walked.
 It’s a delight to behold.

 Necessity is the mother of invention.
-And this newfound new sense of authority has been invigorating.
+And this newfound new sense of authority has been refreshing.
 But will it last?

-Turn this Quick Shift into a Culture Shift
+Turn this Quick Shift into Sustainable Culture Shifts

 To anchor this quick shift into the DNA of the congregation, take these three steps: